• Huntsville, AL

 Where:

 Coefficient r includes the sum of attenuation coefficients at either end of the transmission line plus the round-trip attenuation of the transmission line itself.
-In a highly reverberant system, the formula RTx predicts how long you must wait after each data edge before the line settles to an acceptable degree.
+In a highly reverberant system, the formula RTX predicts how long you must wait after each data edge before the line settles to an acceptable degree.

 In a hairball network with many interconnected nodes, the same theory applies but with a slightly different interpretation.
 Coefficient r represents the average attenuation at each discontinuity, and T becomes the average transit time between discontinuities.

-Regardless of the topology, the expression for RTx, because it contains three terms, supplies three basic ideas for improving signal quality:
+Regardless of the topology, the expression for RTX, because it contains three terms, supplies three basic ideas for improving signal quality:

 Dear Reader, if I ever decide to build a symphony hall at the top of Mount Everest to prove this last point, please just shoot me.